 Statistics from the AARP Public Policy Institute show that the value of unpaid care giving is \$350 billion exceeding the \$342 billion for Medicare and \$300 billion for the Medicaid Programs in 2005.
 In fact it is greater than "the total sales of the world's largest companies, including Wal-Mart (\$349 billion in 2006) and Exxon Mobil (\$335 billion).
+Where would the taxpayers and economy be without the 80% of the care provided by family and friends who are asking for just a little more assistance to continue their humanitarian acts of caring.

-GUIDING PRINCIPLES FOR 2016 BUDGET
+GUIDING PRINCIPLES FOR 2017 BUDGET

-Expenses are categorized below with funds allocated based upon mandates and restrictions by the federal and state funding sources:
+Expenses are categorized by the categories below with funds allocated based upon mandates and restrictions by the federal and state funding sources:

-- Required Area Agency on Aging functions that advance the Mission and increases the number of elderly that can be served - Restricted Services Provided by the Department - Restricted Services Provided by Subcontractors - Restricted Administrative Activities required for AAA's - Discretionary Services Provided by the Department - Discretionary Services Provided by Subcontractors
+- Required Area Agency on Aging functions that advance the Mission and increases the number of elderly that can be served with reduced resources - Restricted Services Provided by the Department - Restricted Services Provided by Subcontractors - Restricted Administrative Activities required for AAA's - Discretionary Services Provided by the Department - Discretionary Services Provided by Subcontractors